 Nextdoor is the private social network for your neighbors and community.
-Nextdoor relies on Branch for accurate advertising attribution, and takes advantage of Branch’s People-Based Attribution Engine to identify installs that fingerprinting loses.
-With Branch’s People-Based Attribution, Nextdoor saw an increase in attributed installs over their traditional fingerprinting methods.
+Nextdoor relies on Branch for accurate advertising attribution, and takes advantage of Branch’s Attribution Engine to identify installs that basic probabilistic modeling loses.
+With Branch’s Attribution Solution, Nextdoor saw an increase in attributed installs over their traditional basic probabilistic modeling methods.

 What’s wrong with legacy attribution technologies?

 Nextdoor has long relied on Branch for web-to-app linking and measurement, and naturally thought of Branch to measure the impact of their advertising campaigns.

 Specifically, Nextdoor wanted to avoid the two major attribution pitfalls that can lead to skewed ROI: over-attribution (claiming organic installs as paid) and under-attribution (not attributing all their paid installs, and seeing some of them appear as organic).
 Nextdoor’s complex acquisition funnel led to additional challenges—some users interact with Nextdoor more than once prior to installing the app (visiting the website and later clicking an ad, for example), so legacy basic probabilistic modeling attribution models can’t reliably measure Nextdoor’s user journeys.

 What are the challenges with basic probabilistic modeling attribution models?

 Basic probabilistic modeling is a technique that relies on modeling a “snapshot” of the user’s device at the time of the click, collecting user agent, operating system, and IP.
 If possible, other parameters like screen size may also be captured.
 When an app is opened, a similar snapshot is taken and the attribution provider scans its database of recent clicks to see if any of the click snapshots model the device snapshot from the open.